GPCT vs. BANT: Why GPCT is More Effective (Free Checklist Included)

 - How many new customers/revenue/sales leads do they need to reach their target?

-The current plans of your prospects are another factor to consider in terms of their budget and implementation.
+Your prospects' current plans are another factor to consider in terms of their budget and implementation.

-- Are they already working on a solution, or do they need consulting for how to best achieve their goals?
+- Are they already working on a solution, or do they need consulting on how to best achieve their goals?